zenflow/node-fast-download/README.md

 });
 ```

-once the 'start' event has fired, you can access dl.headers, dl.chunks, and other data members
+once the `'start'` event has fired, you can access `dl.headers`, `dl.chunks`, and other data members

 ## options